Torsion bar suspension

 Schematic of a front axle highlighted to show torsion bar.

 A torsion bar suspension, also known as a torsion spring suspension, is any vehicle suspension that uses a torsion bar as its main weight-bearing spring.
 One end of a long metal bar is attached firmly to the vehicle chassis; the opposite end terminates in a lever, the torsion key, mounted perpendicular to the bar, that is attached to a suspension arm, a spindle, or the axle.
 Vertical motion of the wheel causes the bar to twist around its axis and is resisted by the bar's torsion resistance.
 The effective spring rate of the bar is determined by its length, cross section, shape, material, and manufacturing process.

 Historical development

-The concept of the torsion bar suspension gained prominence in the automotive industry in the early 20th century, with notable advancements occurring around World War II when it was adopted in military armored fighting vehicles (AFVs) due to its robustness and ability to navigate rough terrains.
+The concept of the torsion bar suspension gained prominence in the automotive industry in the early 20th century, with notable advancements occurring around World War II when it was adopted in military armored fighting vehicles (AFVs) due to its robustness and ability to navigate rough terrain.
 Early designs of automobiles relied heavily on leaf springs, but innovations such as those developed by manufacturers like Citroën introduced torsion bars, which allowed for greater flexibility and comfort compared to traditional systems.